How to Restore Your Hypernode From a Snapshot

 Our support team is only available during business hours (Amsterdam/Netherlands time).
 If you need an older snapshot to be attached manually outside of business hours, please file an Hypernode Emergency Support Request

 To ease accessing the data from a database snapshot, a second MySQL instance will become available after attaching a snapshot.
 This service runs on port 3307, instead of 3306.
 You can connect to this backup instance using your regular MySQL tools.

 Create a Database Dump

-mysqldump DATABASE_NAME -P 3307 | gzip > /data/web/DATABASE_NAME.sql.gz
+mysqldump -P 3307 example_preinstall | gzip > /data/web/backup.sql.gz

 While attaching a snapshot to your Hypernode does not require any resources, creating a database dump does require CPU, so please keep this in mind when doing so.